Paul Kidby: Discworld® and Beyond

 Louis Wain: Curious Cats

-Paintings by the Victorian artists Louis Wain, borrowed from Bethlem Museum of the Mind in London.
+Paintings by the Victorian artist Louis Wain, borrowed from Bethlem Museum of the Mind in London.

 Wain’s life was not easy.
 Aged twenty when his father died, he was responsible for his mother and five unmarried sisters.
-Although his illustrations were popular, financially he was naïve, and exploited by publishers.
-Sadly his wife Emily died of breast cancer three years after their marriage.
-During her illness Wain sketched their kitten Peter to amuse her, and soon began to specialise in cat pictures.
+Although his illustrations were popular, he was financially naïve and exploited by publishers.
+Sadly, his wife Emily died of breast cancer three years after their marriage.
+During her illness, Wain sketched their kitten Peter to amuse her and soon began to specialise in cat pictures.
 At first the cats were on all fours, but Wain soon began to paint them standing upright, in human clothes.
-Wain’s cats play musical instruments, drink tea, play cards, fish, smoke, and enjoy a night at the opera.
+Wain’s cats play musical instruments, drink tea, play cards, go fishing, smoke and enjoy a night at the opera.

-After his mother and then his eldest sister died, Wain became increasingly unstable.
-In 1924 he was certified ‘insane’ and admitted to a pauper ward of Springfield Mental Hospital in South London.
-After a public campaign, he was transferred to Bethlem and finally to Napsbury, near St Albans, where he remained until his death in 1939.
-Throughout his life in hospital Wain continued to draw and paint.
+Wain became increasingly unstable after his mother and then his eldest sister died.
+He was certified ‘insane’ in 1924 and admitted to a pauper ward of Springfield Mental Hospital in South London.
+After a public campaign in his support, he was transferred to Bethlem and finally to Napsbury, near St Albans, where he remained until his death in 1939.
+Wain continued to draw and paint throughout his life in hospital .
 His work is evidence of how his skills as an artist remained intact despite his erratic mental health.